AlayaNetwork/client-sdk-python/README.md

 - fromBlock-Number|String: The number of the earliest block ("latest" may be given to mean the most recent and "pending" currently mining, block).
 By default "latest".
 - toBlock-Number|String: The number of the latest block ("latest" may be given to mean the most recent and "pending" currently mining, block).
 By default "latest".
 - address-String|Array: An address or a list of addresses to only get logs from particular account(s).
-- topics-Array: An array of values ​​which must each appear in the log entries.
+- topics-Array: An array of values which must each appear in the log entries.
 The order is important, if you want to leave topics out use null, eg [null, '0x12...'].
 You can also pass an array for each topic with options for that topic eg [null, ['option1','option2']]

   return value: